 Need to blow off some steam after a stressful day?
-A workout can help you calm down.
+A workout at the gym or a brisk 30-minute walk can help you calm down.

 Exercise stimulates various brain chemicals, which may leave you feeling happier and more relaxed than you were before you worked out.
 You’ll also look better and feel better when you exercise regularly, which can boost your confidence and improve your self-esteem.
 Exercise even reduces feelings of depression and anxiety.